 Families: we see how many responsibilities you have, how you support your children, how you extend yourselves further to help our educators do their jobs.
 We're here to support you, too.

-NEA has teamed up with PBS station WETA to offer expert tips and resources to help educators and families navigate distance learning.
+NEA has teamed up with PBS station WETA to offer expert tips and resources to help educators and families navigate distance learning and help their children grow as readers, writers, and learners.
 Use these resources to make sure that learning continues—no matter where it takes place:

 - Reading 101 Guide for Families